When: September 9-10, 2017, 1PM-10PM both days

-According to the 2000 census, 45,036 residents of the Chicago metropolitan area consider themselves to be of Ukrainian ancestry.
+According to the 2000 census, there are 45,036 residents of the Chicago metropolitan area who consider themselves to be Ukrainian.
 Most trace their ancestry back to one of four waves of immigration from what is now western Ukraine and eastern Poland.

-With almost 14,000 located within city limits and more than 45,000 living within the greater Chicago metropolitan area in 2000, Ukrainian Americans have grown increasingly dispersed in the last two decades, moving further from the West Town neighborhood where they were once concentrated.
-Just under 2,500 persons living in West Town claimed Ukrainian ancestry in 1990.
-They were far outnumbered by recent Latin American immigrants, who have constituted West Town’s majority population since 1980.
+With almost 14,000 Ukrainian’s located within city limits and more than 45,000 living within the greater Chicago metropolitan area in 2000, Ukrainian Americans have dispersed moving further from the West Town neighborhood.